Yield sign

+A modern yield sign on a streetlight.

 In road transport, a yield or give way sign indicates that merging drivers must prepare to stop if necessary to let a driver on another approach proceed.
 A driver who stops or slows down to let another vehicle through has yielded the right of way to that vehicle.
 In contrast, a stop sign requires each driver to stop completely before proceeding, whether or not other traffic is present.
 Under the Vienna Convention on Road Signs and Signals, the international standard for the modern sign is an inverted equilateral triangle with a red border and either a white or yellow background.
 Particular regulations regarding appearance, installation, and compliance with the signs vary by some jurisdiction.

 Terminology

 While give way and yield essentially have the same meaning in this context, many countries have a clear preference of one term over the other.
 The following table lists which countries and territories use which term.
 This chart is based on official government usage in the English language and excludes indirect translations from other languages.